GeorgeCorbin/GT-Lax-App/firebase/public/about/LeagueInfoText.md

 ## About the MCLA

-The [Men's Collegiate Lacrosse Association (MCLA)](https://mcla.us/) provides a quality national intercollegiate lacrosse experience.
-The MCLA consists of nine non-varsity college lacrosse conferences featuring over 183 teams across 42 states and two countries.
+The [Men's Collegiate Lacrosse Association (MCLA)](https://mcla.us/) consists of nine non-varsity college lacrosse conferences featuring over 183 teams across 42 states and two countries.
 The association provides a governing structure similar to the NCAA, consisting of eligibility rules, national awards, polls, and championship tournaments.

 ## About the SELC

-The Divison 1 [SouthEastern Lacrosse Conference (SELC)](https://www.theselc.net/) is the conference the Georgia Tech Lacrosse team is apart of.
-The Conference is formatted into to divisions, North and South.
+Georgia Tech Lacrosse is in Division I of the [SouthEastern Lacrosse Conference (SELC)](https://www.theselc.net/).
+The Conference is formatted into two divisions, North and South.
 The Yellow Jackets have won the SELC conference 6 times (1997, 2004, 2016, 2017, 2023 and 2024).

-SELC North Division:
+#### SELC North Division:
 - Georgia Tech
 - Georgia
 - Alabama
 - South Carolina

-SELC South Division:
+#### SELC South Division:
-- Univeristy of Florida
+- University of Florida
 - University of Central Florida
-- Flordia State
+- Florida State
 - South Florida
 - Auburn

-####

-### The Conferences
+### MCLA Conferences

 - Atlantic Lacrosse Conference [(ALC)](https://mcla.us/conferences/alc)
 - Continental Lacrosse Conference [(CLC)](https://mcla.us/conferences/clc)